This post shares how to cover drainage holes in pots, including three different methods to do it!

 I also like clay as an alternative to using concrete because it is less permanent and less messy.
 It’s also easy to go to the craft store and buy one little tiny package of clay, thus decreasing the amount of waste.
 And you don’t have to store a big box of concrete if you’re not going to use it for other projects!

 This one is almost too easy…method #3 to cover drainage holes in pots is to buy plugs!
 Some planters even come with plugs, like the one below that I got on Amazon.
-(You can get this exact planter here, and I have another post that features this planter and a bunch of other cute hanging planters you can get on Amazon.)
+(I have another article that features this planter and a bunch of other cute hanging planters you can get on Amazon.)

 These are great because I can take the plant to the sink, unplug it, water and let all of the excess water drain out the hole, and then re-plug and hang!
 This way no rogue drops come out onto your floors or tables.
 Any drops that would come out that are trapped inside wouldn’t be enough to hurt the plant.